-Of the captured animals, 40 female elk were fitted with GPS collars programmed to collect hourly locations for the next year (Figure 3).
-An automatic release mechanism will drop the collars for retrieval on 4/2/2022.
-Blood serum from 40 of these collared females was available to submit for pregnancy testing and a full serology screening to look at exposure to different diseases.
-We collared 6 female yearlings, of which 3 were pregnant.
-Of the 34 adult females collared and sampled for pregnancy, 29 were classified as pregnant based on the level of PSPB (a pregnancy-specific protein which is released in higher quantities when a fetus is present) found in their blood.
-The percentage of pregnant adults in the northern Tobacco Root Mountains study area (85%), similar to the state-wide average (86%).
+Of the captured animals, 30 female elk were fitted with GPS collars programmed to collect hourly locations for the next year (Figure 3).
+An automatic release mechanism will drop the collars for retrieval on 3/22/2024.
+Blood serum from 29 collared females was tested for pregnancy, with 26 classified as pregnant based on the level of PSPB (a pregnancy-specific protein which is released in higher quantities when a fetus is present) found in their blood.
+The percentage of pregnant adults in the Pioneer Mountains study area (90%) is slightly above the state-wide average (86%).